 It’s also worth reinforcing some self-control when it comes to cell phone etiquette at work.
 Don’t bring your phone to meetings.
 If your place of work has a no phone policy when you’re on the floor or helping customers, you can get ahead of those impulses by leaving your phone locked in a safe place.

 Wi-Fi only.
 For real.

-No cheating and no backsies.
+No cheating and no take-backsies.
 If your aim is to scale back rather than unplug, try only using the Internet on your phone when you’re on Wi-Fi.
 That means downloading music for offline use in advance if you use a streaming app and no checking Instagram or Twitter while you’re commuting to work.